-Day 3: After a hearty breakfast, we load the kayaks and paddle 15km to Navotua village.
-With favourable tides, we can enjoy a picnic lunch and swim where fringing reefs run directly off the beach.
-After rounding the point of Nacula Island we head for Navotua.
+Day 4: Load the expedition craft and weather permitting, paddle 15km to Navotua village.
+With favourable tides we'll have lunch where fringing reefs run directly off the beach.
+After rounding the point of Nacula Island, we head for Navotua.
 The villagers of Navotua are particularly friendly and the special warmth and reception we receive has made it our favourite spot.
-There will be time for a snorkel and to explore the village before settling in for the evening.
+If the winds are too strong, we only paddle what is comfortable and then transfer to an accompanying boat to cover the remaining distance.
+We pitch the tents on our grassy campsite and experience island-village life.

-Day 4: Today we paddle to the caves at Sawa-I-Lau, a scenic island with sharp limestone peaks and salt-water caves that make for fascinating exploring.
-We continue paddling to an uninhabited island with great snorkelling before returning to Navotua village (paddle distance approximately 11 kms).
-We round out the day with afternoon entertainment provided by the village and an invitation to join the chief for a social kava party in the evening (kava is non-alcoholic drink with mild, numbing effects).
+Day 5: Today's return paddle is 6-8kms to Sawa-l-Lau, a scenic island with sharp limestone peaks and salt-water caves that make for fascinating exploring.
+We round out the day with afternoon entertainment provided by the village and an invitation to join the chief for a social kava party in the evening (kava is a non-alcoholic drink with mild numbing effects).